-As well as car manufacturers and the UK Government investing in autonomous vehicle design, Google parent company announced a further \$2.5bn funding into self-driving technology3.
-The UK industry is estimated to be worth £42 billion and will create 38,000 additional skilled jobs by 2035^4 .
+As well as car manufacturers and the UK Government investing in autonomous vehicle design, Google parent company announced a further \$2.5bn funding into self-driving technology back in 20214.
+The UK industry, announced in the Kings Speech, is estimated to be worth £42 billion and will create 38,000 additional skilled jobs by 20355.